 Proactive news headlines including St George Mining, European Lithium, Infinity Lithium Corporation and Pharmaxis Ltd

-- European Lithium Ltd (ASX:EUR, OTCQB:EULIF) has marked a major milestone in the development of the Wolfsberg Lithium Project in Austria, signing the first offtake agreement for battery-grade lithium hydroxide with global automotive giant BMW through EUR’s Austrian subsidiary ECM Lithium AT GmbH.
+- European Lithium Ltd (EUREULIF has marked a major milestone in the development of the Wolfsberg Lithium Project in Austria, signing the first offtake agreement for battery-grade lithium hydroxide with global automotive giant BMW through EUR's Austrian subsidiary ECM Lithium AT GmbH.
 Click here

-- Pharmaxis Ltd (ASX:PXS, OTC:PMXSF) announces that the clinical trial of its topical anti-scarring drug PXS-6302 has completed recruitment with the last of the 42 patients dosed earlier this week.
+- Pharmaxis Ltd (PXSPMXSF announces that the clinical trial of its topical anti-scarring drug PXS-6302 has completed recruitment with the last of the 42 patients dosed earlier this week.
 Click here

-- Antilles Gold Ltd (ASX:AAU, OTCQB:ANTMF) is tapping the expertise of geological consultants Geos Mining to assess the potential of the 40-kilometre-long New Horizons polymetallic mineral belt in central Cuba.
+- Antilles Gold Ltd (AAUANTMF is tapping the expertise of geological consultants Geos Mining to assess the potential of the 40-kilometre-long New Horizons polymetallic mineral belt in central Cuba.
 Click here

-- Nova Minerals Ltd (ASX:NVA, OTCQB:NVAAF) has revealed the potential for a second mining centre in the southern area of its flagship Estelle Gold Project in Alaska as the foot print at its high-grade RPM project continues to grow.
+- Nova Minerals Ltd (NVANVAAF has revealed the potential for a second mining centre in the southern area of its flagship Estelle Gold Project in Alaska as the foot print at its high-grade RPM project continues to grow.
 Click here

-- Poseidon Nickel Ltd (ASX:POS, OTC:PSDNF) has completed an exceptionally oversubscribed share purchase plan (SPP), receiving valid applications for A$9 million worth of shares in a capital raise that targeted just A$3 million in funds.
+- Poseidon Nickel Ltd (POSPSDNF has completed an exceptionally oversubscribed share purchase plan (SPP), receiving valid applications for A$9 million worth of shares in a capital raise that targeted just A$3 million in funds.
 Click here

-- Polymetals Resources Ltd (ASX:POL) has boosted its finances by $1 million after completing a private placement to a strategic investor.
+- Polymetals Resources Ltd POL has boosted its finances by $1 million after completing a private placement to a strategic investor.
 Click here

-- Ora Banda Mining Ltd (ASX:OBM) will receive A$12.74 million in non-dilutive debt and royalty funding from its largest shareholder, Hawke’s Point Holdings LP, which holds 45.29% of the company.
+- Ora Banda Mining Ltd OBM will receive A$12.74 million in non-dilutive debt and royalty funding from its largest shareholder, Hawke's Point Holdings LP, which holds 45.29% of the company.
 Click here

-- Evion Group NL (ASX:EVG) says recent “outstanding” independent test results strengthen the case for establishing a standalone downstream graphite processing business to supply the lithium battery industry in Europe.
+- Evion Group NL EVG says recent "outstanding" independent test results strengthen the case for establishing a standalone downstream graphite processing business to supply the lithium battery industry in Europe.
 Click here

-- Kazia Therapeutics Ltd (ASX:KZA, NASDAQ:KZIA) has taken the next step to explore the use of its lead asset paxalisib in other cancer indications, a departure from the company’s traditional focus on brain cancers, according to Edison Investment Research Ltd. Click here
+- Kazia Therapeutics Ltd (KZAKZIA has taken the next step to explore the use of its lead asset paxalisib in other cancer indications, a departure from the company's traditional focus on brain cancers, according to Edison Investment Research Ltd. Click here

 About Proactive